goconnectome/geordi/README.txt

 Geordi is a `Django`_ `middleware`_ that lets you interactively profile your site.
-Add ``?__geordi__`` to any URL, browse to it, and you'll get a PDF showing the request's call graph and the time spent in each time.
+Add ``?__geordi__`` to any URL, browse to it, and you'll get a PDF showing the request's call graph and the time spent in each call.

 If you've set ``DEBUG = True`` in your `Django settings`_, anyone can profile a page–even anonymous users.
 With ``DEBUG = False``, only super users can